Course syllabus for Physics

 Organisation

 The course consists of 3 parts.
 These parts consist of online lectures and exercises.
-In the second and third parts there are also mandatory laboratory works that partly are carried out online but also at Campus on two occasions, one each for the sub-courses B and C respectively.
+The second part and the third part also have mandatory laboratory work carried out online or at Campus.

 Literature